Margarita Magaña: Career

+Magaña was born on 25 July 1979 in Huatabampo, Sonora.

-Born in Mexico City, Margarita started her career at 15 years old in the telenovela Club de Gaby.
-Later she attended the Centro de Capacitación Artística de Televisa (CEA) to prepare herself as an actress.
-Her soap opera debut was with Thalia in María la del barrio in 1995.
+She started her career at 15 years old in the telenovela Club de Gaby.
+Magaña attended the Centro de Capacitación Artística de Televisa (CEA) to prepare herself as an actress.
+Her soap opera debut was with Thalía in María la del barrio in 1995.

-In the Mexican film La Primera Noche it was the debut of the actress in this sort, sharing credits with Osvaldo Benavides and Mariana Ávila.
+Magaña made her film debut in La primera noche, sharing credits with Osvaldo Benavides and Mariana Ávila.
 In 1999 she plays her first role of antagonist in the soap opera Por tu Amor.
 In 2001 she starred in the soap opera El Juego de la Vida with Valentino Lanús, Sara Maldonado, Ana Layevska and Jackie García.

 Later in 2002 she appeared in the soap opera Las vías del amor as Alicia Betanzos.
 In 2004 she participated in the soap opera Amar otra vez where she played a villain named Brenda next to Irán Castillo.
 In 2006 she played Bertha Balmori in the soap opera La Verdad Oculta.

+Personal life

+Magaña was married to Mauricio Aspe from 1999 to 2004, and the couple had a daughter named Shakti.
+She then married Adalberto Palma; they had a daughter named Constanza and a son named Mateo.